Each year, thousands of people buy ‘Easter’ bunnies for their kids without knowing how to properly care for a rabbit or the commitment involved.

 Bunnies need lots of supervised play time.
 It’s recommended they have 2 hours a day.

-It’s a good idea to get bunnies spayed or neutered.
+It’s a good idea to get bunnies spade or neutered.
 They have a lot of reproductive issues when they get older.
 Getting Bunnypants fixed cost us upward of $200.
 (And smaller animals don’t always do well under anesthesia.)

 Bunnies need fresh veggies every day.
 I’m always going to the store during lunch breaks to get her lettuce, parsley, broccoli, Timothy hay, litter, toys, and treats.